leannhuang/voice-control-inventory-management/README.md

       ![sql-query](docs/images/sql-query.png)

-3. Visit the [azure-functions folder](https://github.com/leannhuang/voice-control-inventory-management/tree/main/azure-functions) to config Azure function
+4. Visit the [azure-functions folder](https://github.com/leannhuang/voice-control-inventory-management/tree/main/azure-functions) to config Azure function

-4. Visit the [custom commands folder](https://github.com/leannhuang/smart-plug-with-custom-commands/tree/main/custom-commands) to complete setting up the custom commands of the smart stock (Note down the `Application ID`, `Speech resource key`, and `region`)
+5. Visit the [custom commands folder](https://github.com/leannhuang/smart-plug-with-custom-commands/tree/main/custom-commands) to complete setting up the custom commands of the smart stock (Note down the `Application ID`, `Speech resource key`, and `region`)

-5. Create a file named `.env` in this folder based on `envtemplate`.
+6. Create a file named `.env` in this folder based on `envtemplate`.
 Provide values for all variables.

-6. Deploy edge modules on your edge device
+7. Deploy edge modules on your edge device (The edge modules run on devkit will be replaced by the edge modules defined in the `deployment.template.json`)
    1. In the Visual Studio Code explorer, right-click the `deployment.template.json` file and select Generate IoT Edge Deployment Manifest.

         ![generate manifest](docs/images/generate-manifest.png)